row5is/HOL112018/README.md

 ### GitLens

 This is one of my favorite extensions for git.
 It adds a pane on the left and also shows who changed the line you are currently on in the code and if the line has been committed or not.
+In the GitLens pane you can see information about the repository.

 ### Git Blame